Nicola Suter Director

 As a U.K priority Dan established the U.K./U.S. Recovery of Criminal Assets Taskforce resulting in the recovery of more than $1m USD in criminal assets to the U.K.

 With his experience of U.S. law Dan authored a Guide on accessing Communication Service Provider evidence that has been published by the UN as best practice for cybercrime investigators around the world.

 Criminal Justice Advisor to the Eastern Caribbean, British High Commission Barbados

 Dan advised Prime Ministers, Police Commissioners, Attorneys-General and Directors of Public Prosecution in seven States on sustainable criminal justice reform to reduce the risk of harm through organised crime.
 Project initiatives ensured a coordinated approach to prosecuting with the police and were a significant factor in the increase of drug convictions in the Eastern Caribbean by 21% (Source: US Department of State International Control Strategy Reports 2013 and 2014).

 Dan published Guides on mutual legal assistance, asset recovery, covert investigations, human trafficking, drug trafficking and cybercrime investigations/prosecutions – all available on the website Eastern Caribbean Law created by Dan.

-For his work in the region Dan received commendations from the U.K. Solicitor-General Sir Edward Garnier Q.C., the former Director of Public Prosecutions for England and Wales, Sir Keir Starmer Q.C., Melanne Verveer U.S. Ambassador-at-Large for Global Woman’s Issues and the Eastern Caribbean Supreme Court Chief Justice Dame Janice Pereira DBE
+For his work in the region Dan received commendations from the U.K. Solicitor-General Sir Edward Garnier Q.C., the Director of Public Prosecutions for England and Wales, Sir Keir Starmer Q.C., Melanne Verveer U.S. Ambassador-at-Large for Global Woman’s Issues and the Eastern Caribbean Supreme Court Chief Justice Dame Janice Pereira DBE

 2006 – 2010